jadonk/bone101/Support/bone101/UI/README.md

 ## UI

 The UI provides the user interface drawing and interaction logic, and initializes global positions of BBUI elements.
-Each element position is related mainly to two variables BBposX and BBposY.
+Each element position is related mainly to two variables **`BBposX`** and **`BBposY`**.

 ```javascript
 • function init()